-The auditors also perform a review of the interim report and the holding's closing accounts which, as of the 2017 financial year, will be performed as per June instead of as per September as in previous years.
+The auditors also perform a review of the interim report and the holding's closing accounts which will be performed as per June.

 The audit is conducted in accordance with the Swedish Companies Act, International Standards on Auditing (ISA) and generally accepted auditing standards in Sweden.